google-research/t5x/docs/usage/partitioning.md

 ## Partitioning with named axes

-With T5X, the recommended way of configuring partitioning is to use the `ModelBasedPjitPartitioner`, which relies on the use of logical axis name annotations (for parameters and activations).
+With T5X, the recommended way of configuring partitioning is to use the `PjitPartitioner`, which relies on the use of logical axis name annotations (for parameters and activations).

 *Logical axis names* are a user-configured shorthand for grouping